How to Charter a Private Yacht: What to Know Before You Pay

 • Step 7 — Embarkation: Vessel handover, safety briefing, and — on crewed charters — introduction to the captain and crew.
 The APA fund is handed to the captain at this point.

-Broker vs. Platform — Which to Use
+Broker vs. Marketplace — Which to Use

 You have two main routes to booking: a traditional charter broker or a self-serve online marketplace.
 Neither is universally better — they suit different types of charter and different budgets.